Skip to navigation Skip to content

 Assessors can access a customer's scanned medical information once an appointment is made for the customer using the Online Diary.

-Services Australia staff who access medical information as part of their duties can access the eMIFE at all times regardless of the status of the referral. eMIFE information is clearly labelled and a workflow warning prevents inappropriate or accidental access to medical information.
-Access to eMIFE information via both the Services Australia systems and ESS is logged and recorded.
+Services Australia staff who access medical information as part of their duties can always access the eMIFE regardless of the status of the referral. eMIFE information is clearly labelled and a workflow warning prevents inappropriate or accidental access to medical information.
+Access to eMIFE information through both Services Australia systems and ESS are logged and recorded.

 Medical information related to foreign payment claims